MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 ## Relation with other web APIs

-* **`navigator.install` and manifest file's `prefer_related_applications`:** When the `related_applications` and `prefer_related_applications` key/values are present in the manifest, the UA should try to handoff the install to the prefered catalog.
+* **`navigator.install` and manifest file's `prefer_related_applications`:** When the `related_applications` and `prefer_related_applications` key/values are present in the manifest, the UA should try to handoff the install to the preferred catalog.
 If this is not possible then it fallback to a default UA install.

 * **`navigator.install` and getInstalledRelatedApps():** If a web app tries to install itself (same domain install) it can first use the `getInstalledRelatedApps()` to check if it is already installed and hide the installation UI.